Quick Deploy reference

-From the Manage > Quick Deploy dashboard in the service, click anywhere in the catalog’s entry.
+From the Manage > Quick Deploy dashboard in Citrix DaaS (formerly Citrix Virtual Apps and Desktops service), click anywhere in the catalog’s entry.
 The following tabs contain information about the catalog:

 Details: Lists the information specified when the catalog was created (or its most recent edit).
 It also contains information about the image that was used to create the catalog.

 From this tab, you can:

 Desktop: Available only for catalogs containing single-session (static or random) machines.
 From this tab, you can change the name and description of the catalog.

 Desktop and Apps: The Desktops and Apps tab is available only for catalogs containing multi-session machines.
 From this tab, you can: